top of page

 BO character explaining Autism, Genetics, & Genetic Testing for families - PRISMA Group

-Explore our research areas and studies open to participation, including research on autism, 17q12 CNVs, and other genomic conditions.
+Explore our research studies and participation opportunities focused on autism, 17q12 CNVs, and other genomic conditions.

 DiNA character explaining Autism, Genetics, & Genetic Testing for families - PRISMA Group

-Learn about our clinical services integrating genomic medicine into the care of individuals with autism and neurodevelopmental conditions
+Explore our clinical services integrating genomic medicine into autism and neurodevelopmental care.

 Education

-Access educational resources supporting autism, genomics, and neurodevelopment across research and clinical care.
+Access educational resources about autism, genomics, and neurodevelopment for families, clinicians, and researchers.

 Bo DiNA character explaining Autism, Genetics, & Genetic Testing for families - PRISMA Group